2018 FCS Playoffs: Bracket, schedule, scores, how to watch | NCAA.com

-The 2018 FCS Playoffs continue in the second round on Saturday, Dec.
-1. Below, get the bracket, schedule, teams and scores.
+The 2018 FCS Playoffs will continue in the second round on Saturday, Dec.
+1. Below, see the bracket, schedule, teams and scores from the finished games.

 There were 24 teams at the start of the playoffs, as the top eight seeds had byes into second round.
 North Dakota State is the No. 1 seed and plays Montana State in the second round.